10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Pregnant woman sitting on carpet and writing in a journal

 Something you may have heard of during pregnancy is “pregnancy brain” or “mommy brain.”
 I experienced this during both of my pregnancies.
 It felt as if my babies were taking all my brain cells because I couldn’t remember even the simplest things!
-I recommend keeping a notebook handy to write all your lists and ideas that come to mind — baby-related or not.
+I recommend keeping a notebook handy to write down all your lists and ideas, baby-related or not.
 You can also keep your Notes app open on your smartphone, leave yourself voice recordings, or set reminders.
 I have found these things helpful when you’re in a rush and don’t want to forget something.

 4. Eat Protein